 Hello Modern People,

-Stay tuned for more news.
-Please make sure to follow us on Instagram, LinkedIn and Facebook.
+Please consider sharing this newsletter with someone you think might want to know about us.
 Do not hesitate in contacting us.
 It is never too early to start a conversation.
 Let us know if we can be of any help.
+Make sure to follow us on Instagram, LinkedIn and Facebook to keep up with our latest news.

 Joe Lopez, Architect, AIA, NCARB